The Pros and Cons of using Flutter App Development

 Both AOT and JIT compilation types.
 In development, engineers usually have to opt for the compilation their programming language provides.
 Programs compiled Ahead-of-Time usually run faster because they’ve been compiled before.
 However, in this case, the development itself slows a lot.
 Just-in-Time compilation results in faster development cycles, but, predictably, affects the app startup speed since the compiler does analyzing before code execution.
 Flutter takes the best of both worlds by using JIT compilation during development and switching to AOT for app release.

 No need for XML files.
 In Android development, the work is separated into layout and code.
 The layout should be written in XML as Views that are then referenced in the Java code.
 Dart takes care of that by keeping layout and code in one place.
 Since everything in Flutter is a widget, the layout is also created in Dart.

 3) The mildest learning curve and great documentation for an easy start in flutter app development

 Given that getting used to Dart is not a massive problem to you, learning the tool itself should be easy.
-The Flutter team notes that they’ve seen people with very limited programming knowledge prototyping and building apps, and also mentions that no mobile development experience is required to start with Flutter.
+The Flutter team notes that they’ve seen people with very limited programming knowledge prototyping and building apps.
+Also mentions that no mobile development experience is required to start with Flutter.